pingcap/talent-plan/rust/README.md

 A training course about practical systems software construction in Rust.

-Over a series of projects, you will build a networked [key-value database][kv], with multithreading and asynchronous I/O. In between projects you will study and practice individual subjects necessary to complete the next project.
-Along the way you will explore multiple designs and their tradeoffs.
+Over a series of projects, you will build a single networked, multithreaded, and asynchronous Rust application.
+Creating this application, a [key-value database][kv], will provide opportunities to explore the best of the crate ecosystem, a variety of concurrent data types, the world of async Rust, and important Rust tools.
+In between projects are small lessons and exercises on the subjects necessary to complete the next project.

 <!-- TODO make the above sparkle -->
 <!-- NOTE: keep the above in sync with lesson-plan.md -->